peterpih/tidydata/CodeBook.md

 ## Code Book for Gathering and Cleaning Data Final Project

 ### The Data Set
-This assignment uses the data set from the Samsung https://github.com/peterpih/tidydata/blob/master/README.txt
+This assignment uses the data set from studying using smartphones to monitor human activity[1] https://github.com/peterpih/tidydata/blob/master/README.txt

 The original data set consists of 8 files, a training set and text set of 3 files each: x_, y_, subjects_; and a variable name file which defines 561 columns of data, and a activities label file.